 All lockers used by students, including hallway lockers, physical education lockers, and athletic lockers are the property of the School Corporation.
 Students may use assigned lockers to store school supplies and personal items necessary for use at school.
-Lockers are not to be used to store items that cause or can reasonably be foreseen to cause, interfere with school purpose or an educational function or which are forbidden by state law or school policy.
+Lockers are not to be used to store items that cause or can reasonably be foreseen to interfere with school purpose or an educational function or which are forbidden by state law or school policy.
 Though students are assigned individual lockers for personal use, the School Corporation retains the rights of ownership, and students have no expectation of privacy in the locker or its contents.
 The School Corporation may search a locker and its contents at any time.

 - (1) Students may use lockers at the assigned times during the day.
-A schedule will be provided to students. - (2) Students are encouraged not to bring money or articles of value that could be stolen to school. - (3) Students are encouraged not to set the lock so that it can be opened without working the combination. - (4) Lockers are not to be used by more than one student. - (5) Personal locker combinations should remain confidential. - (6) No open food, drink, or wet articles should be stored in lockers. - (7) Lockers should not be slammed, kicked, or over-filled.
+A schedule will be provided to students. - (2) Students should not share lockers with other students.
+Lockers are not to be used by more than one student. - (3) Students are encouraged not to bring money or articles of value that could be stolen to school. - (4) Students are encouraged not to set the lock so that it can be opened without working the combination. - (5) Personal locker combinations should remain confidential. - (6) No open food, drink, glass containers, or wet articles should be stored in lockers. - (7) Lockers should not be slammed, kicked, or overfilled.
 Decals, stickers, writing, tape, etc., that cannot be readily removed should not be used.